 One of the biggest mistakes on an intermittent fasting weight loss plan is what you add to your daily cup of coffee.
 So can coffee creamer ruin your results?
 This is an intermittent fasting question where it’s hard to get a straight answer.
 Keep reading to find out the truth.

 Before we chat about how to get the most out of your fasting plan, I wanted to let you know this blog may contain affiliate links.
-I also link to the same info that helped me lose 100 pounds with a simple low carb and intermittent fasting plan.
-Click through so this info can help you too!
+I also link to the same info that helped me lose 100 pounds, plus how I now help other women lose weight for good!
+(Like the Keto Challenge ⬇️)

 How Intermittent Fasting Works for Fat Loss